csdev/ezghsa/README.md

 # Fail if there are critical alerts
 ezghsa --severity=medium --fail-severity=critical

+# Filter alerts by age, in days
+# Fail if alerts have been open longer than the threshold
+ezghsa --age=30 --fail-age=30

 # List alerts, fail if alerts are disabled
 ezghsa --fail-disabled